cloudaware/compliance-policies/ce/ca/aws/cloudtrail/management-console-authentication-failures-monitoring/description.md

 ## Rationale

 CloudWatch is an AWS native service that allows you to observe and monitor resources and applications.
-CloudTrail Logs can also be sent to an external Security information and event management (SIEM) environment for monitoring and alerting.
+CloudTrail logs can also be sent to an external Security Information and Event Management (SIEM) environment for monitoring and alerting.

-Monitoring failed console logins may decrease lead time to detect an attempt to brute force a credential, which may provide an indicator, such as source IP address, that can be used in other event correlation.
+Monitoring failed console logins may decrease the lead time to detect an attempt to brute-force a credential, which may provide an indicator, such as the source IP address, that can be used in other event correlations.

 ## Impact